-We previously subleased office space to Maxxess Systems, Inc. ("Maxxess"), one of our former subsidiaries that we sold in September 2003 and is currently owned by an investor group that includes Mr. Daly, a current director of Iteris and the Chief Executive Officer of Maxxess, and Joel Slutzky, a former director of Iteris.
+We previously subleased office space to Maxxess Systems, Inc. ("Maxxess"), one of our former subsidiaries that we sold in September 2003 and is currently owned by an investor group that includes Dr. Daly, our current Chief Executive Officer and a director, who is also the CEO of Maxxess, although he is on temporary leave from Maxxess while holding the CEO position with Iteris.
 The sublease terminated in September 2007, at which time Maxxess owed us an aggregate of \$274,000 related to this sublease and certain ancillary corporate services that we provided to Maxxess.
 In August 2009, Maxxess executed a promissory note payable to us for \$274,000.
-The promissory note accrued interest at a rate of 6% per annum, compounded annually, with such interest to be paid annually on the first business day of each calendar year.
-Payments under the note may be made in bona fide services rendered by Maxxess to us to the extent such services and amounts are preapproved in writing by us.
+The promissory note accrued interest at a rate of 6% per annum, compounded annually, with such interest to be paid annually on the first business day of each calendar year, and allowed payments under the note to be made in bona fide services rendered by Maxxess to us to the extent such services and amounts are pre-approved in writing by us.
 All amounts outstanding under the note was to become due and payable on the earliest of (i) August 10, 2014, (ii) a change of control in Maxxess, or (iii) a financing by Maxxess resulting in gross proceeds of at least \$10 million.

 On July 23, 2013, the promissory note with Maxxess was amended and restated.
 The amended and restated note bears interest at a rate of 6% per annum, compounded annually, with accrued interest to be paid quarterly on the first business day of each calendar quarter.
 Payments under the amended and restated note may only be made in cash and all amounts outstanding will become due and payable on the earliest of (i) August 10, 2016, (ii) a change of control in Maxxess or (iii) a financing by Maxxess resulting in gross proceeds of at least \$10 million.
-As of March 31, 2014 and as of August 15, 2014, approximately \$259,000 of the original principal balance was outstanding and payable to us.
-During each of Fiscal 2013 and Fiscal 2014, interest payments totaling approximately \$16,000 were made by Maxxess.
+As of March 31, 2015, approximately \$259,000 of the original principal balance was outstanding and payable to us.
+For each of the fiscal years ended March 31, 2014 and 2015, interest payments totaling approximately \$16,000 were made by Maxxess.
 We have previously fully reserved for amounts owed to us by Maxxess and all outstanding principal remains fully reserved.